.About

 orlando jacinto garcía (b.
 1954)

-Garcia is the founder and director of the NODUS Ensemble, the Miami Chapter of the International Society for Contemporary Music, the New Music Miami ISCM Festival, and is a resident composer for the Miami Symphony.
-A dedicated educator, he is Distinguished University Professor and Composer in Residence for the School of Music at Florida International University.
+Garcia is the founder and director of the NODUS Ensemble, the Miami Chapter of the International Society for Contemporary Music, and the New Music Miami ISCM Festival.
+He also serves as Resident Composer for the Miami Symphony Orchestra.
+An honorary member of the Colegio de Compositores Latinoamericanos, Garcia is a dedicated educator and currently serves as Distinguished University Professor and Composer in Residence at the School of Music of Florida International University.

 recent news